kheachang/recruiting-platform/README.md

 - Refactor items router.
 - Remove hardcoding of job and candidate.
 Then will need to create a new candidate in entry point.
 - Implement read only tracker for candidate view.
+- Ran into type errors in recruitmentDashboard component. need to go back and fix root issues when there's more time.